LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * Example Topic: Remove from cache (must be done on all servers)

-* By default the queue is stored in the bus for approx 1 day

-* Supported:
-    * Redis
-    * Windows service bus on a server
-    * Azure service bus

 * Tested:
   * Service bus in Microsoft Azure – 150 items/sec​
   * Redis in Microsoft Azure – 400 items/sec​
   * Redis in Litium Cloud – 5000 items/sec​

 ---
 template: section

 # Validation

 ---